Taxing the Rich:

 Which States Have Surtaxes on High Earners

-Washington State's House passed a 9.9% tax on income over $1 million on March 10, 2026 - and the governor is ready to sign.
-Here's a full breakdown of every state that has gone down this road, when they did it, what they projected it would raise, and what actually happened.
+Washington State's Governor Bob Ferguson signed a 9.9% tax on income over $1 million into law on March 30, 2026 - immediately triggering lawsuits and a ballot repeal effort.
+Maine is now the newest entrant, having signed a 2% surtax as part of its supplemental budget.
+Here's the full breakdown of every state that has gone down this road, what they projected it would raise, and what actually happened.

 2x MA Exceeded Projections